Samreay/Samreay/content/reviews/tower_unbroken/index.md

 ---
 title:  "A review of Michael Nwanolue's 'The Tower Unbroken'"
-short_title: "The Tower Unbroken"
 description: "A Cradle-inspired cultivation story set in a fantasy world with African roots."
-long_description: "Cultivation novel inspired by Cradle in an African setting.
-The strength of the series is definitely in the detailed worldbuilding, both within the physical realm and outside of it."
 date: 2022-09-07
 categories: [reviews]
 review: C